 You must have used

-createsuperuser command in your Django application at one or other time.
+createsuperuser command in your Django application at one or another time.
 If not then I am sure you must have used

 migrate commands in your project.
 Yes?
 Yes.

-In this article I will tell you how to create your own command.
+In this article, We will see how to create your own command.

-Lets say you have a project where you need to perform some task periodically.
+Let's say you have a project where you need to perform some tasks periodically.

-For example: updating database column after fetching data from some other server, sending lots of mails, taking backup of your database etc etc.
+For example, updating the database column after fetching data from some other server, sending lots of emails, taking the backup of your database, etc, etc.